Building a brand begins with PR

 There was once a time when building a brand was as simple as creating a catchy slogan or an eye-grabbing advert, but the situation today could not be more different.
 The increasingly savvy consumer is seeking out ‘realness’, online platforms are proliferating and heightening the white noise, and competition to secure share of voice is fiercer than ever before.
 Billboards, newspapers and TV adverts are no longer where we find our news; they are being replaced by Facebook, Twitter, Instagram and other digital channels that have provided the world with a 24-hour, real-time, user-generated news-room.

 I believe this shift is based on the lasting credibility of PR, and the long-term role it plays in creating a positive and memorable perception for brands.
-While advertising now feels skin deep, PR goes deep into the client and consumer psyche to create all-encompassing strategies that are not only multi-channel but also multi-dimensional.
+While advertising now feels skin deep, PR goes further into the client and consumer psyche to create all-encompassing strategies that are not only multi-channel, but also multi-dimensional.
 Spanning print and online media, as well as on-ground events and activations, PR caters to the growing diversity of the global audience by crossing all touchpoints and meeting the consumer in the right place, at the right time, and with the right content.

 Our work is not about slogans but about ‘lovemarks’ — a concept developed by the CEO of Saatchi & Saatchi to describe brands that command both respect and love, and redefine the relationships people have with products, services and entities.